umbaranowska/umbaranowska/README.md

 # About me
-- Joined Quanticate as Programmer II this year, in my everyday work I use SAS and SQL.
+- Joined Quanticate as Programmer II about a year ago, in my everyday work I use SAS and SQL.
+My team is focused on Real World Evidence.
-- Graduated from SWPS University of Social Sciences and Humanities (BA in Psychology, Brain-Mind-Technology specialisation, 2021) then studied towards MSc in Computer Science (Data Science specialisation) at Polish-Japanese Academy of Information Technology (not completed yet).
+- Graduated from SWPS University of Social Sciences and Humanities (BA in Psychology, Brain-Mind-Technology specialisation, 2021) then studied towards MSc in Computer Science (Data Science specialisation) at Polish-Japanese Academy of Information Technology (not completed).
 - Two years of professional experience as Data Analyst using R and Python.
 - I have worked with various data types
 (from social media and internet monitoring tools to pen and paper questionnaires to eye-tracking, EEG and fMRI)